top of page

 Phase II

-The camp was closed for three weeks between the two phases to allow for the preparation of a larger and more diverse group of POW's.
-During the following 4 years the camp housed captured German and Italian Merchant Marines and Canadians who may have spoken out against the war effort.
-One such person who spent three years behind barbed wire at the camps was Camillien Houde, Mayor of Montreal, who supported Italy and disagreed with certain Canadian Government initiatives.
+The camp was closed for three weeks before phase II began to allow for the preparation of a larger and more diverse group of POW's.
+During the following four years, the camp held captured German and Italian Merchant Marines along Canadians who may have spoken out against the war effort.

 Guards